maria goes NIFTy: Gaussian Process-Based Reconstruction and Denoising of Simulated (Sub-)Millimetre Single-Dish Telescope Data: Results

 \section{Results}

 After optimisation, we obtain four posterior samples of possible map realisations, which are shown in Fig.~\ref{fig:final_map_samples}.
 From this ensemble, we compute both the standard deviation, which provides an estimate of the reconstruction uncertainty on our astronomical signal, and the mean across the reconstructions.
-The reconstructed maps have a higher on-source time in the centre due to the adopted scanning strategy (a Lissajous daisy; e.g.\ \cite{maria1}), resulting in a better reconstruction with lower variance in the centre and higher sample variance/uncertainty in the outskirts.
+The reconstructed maps have a higher on-source time in the centre due to the adopted scanning strategy, resulting in a better reconstruction with lower variance in the centre and higher sample variance/uncertainty in the outskirts.

 To validate our approach, we compare the results with those produced using the maximum likelihood (ML) mapmaking method \texttt{minkasi} \cite{Romero2020, minkasi} (see Fig.~\ref{fig:final_map_comp}).
 In comparison to the ML map, we find that the \texttt{NIFTy} reconstruction is quantitatively closer to the ground truth map and exhibits lower noise levels, particularly on small scales.
 The maximum residual for the \texttt{NIFTy} reconstruction is reduced from about \(1920\,\mu\mathrm{K}_\mathrm{RJ}\) (\(\sim96\%\)) to about \(250\,\mu\mathrm{K}_\mathrm{RJ}\) (\(\sim13\%\)) and appears more uniform on a whole and not strongly correlated with the astronomical signal of interest.
 The residual of the respective reconstructions is shown in the middle column of Fig.~\ref{fig:final_map_comp}.
 Here, the ML reconstruction shows an average residual offset of \(\sim 70\,\mu\mathrm{K}_{\mathrm{RJ}}\), likely due to filtering, while the \texttt{NIFTy} reconstruction remains fiducial to within \(1.5\,\mu\mathrm{K}_{\mathrm{RJ}}\) of the ground truth on average.